mhilbrunner/swade-sundries/README.md

 # SWADE Sundries

 Small box of FoundryVTT [SWADE](https://foundryvtt.com/packages/swade/) system bits and bobs.
-For now this only has the roll reminders feature.
+Each feature can be disabled as needed.

+## Gear tab inventory improvements

+### Custom item sections

+Items can be assigned a custom section.
+If set on an item, it gets displayed under that section in the gear tab.
+Inspired by the 5E [Custom Character Sheet Sections](https://foundryvtt.com/packages/custom-character-sheet-sections) module.

 ## Roll Reminders